-On bottom input side are factory installed 5 each 1⁄2" NPT cable glands and 6 each NEMA 6P rated female snap panel mount connectors for plug & play hot-swappable HiQDT smart digital sensors.
-Sealing caps for panel connectors & cable glands must be secured when not used to maintain NEMA 4X rating.
-Three (3) panel connector unused in the 3 channel configuration.
+On bottom input side are factory installed 5 each /2" NPT cable glands and 6 each NEMA 6P rated female snap panel mount connectors for plug & play hot-swappable HiQDT smart digital sensors.
+Sealing cap for panel connectors should be secured and provided caps for cable glands affixed when not in use to maintain NEMA 4X rating.

-Top output side with latches have 9 each each 1⁄2" NPT cable glands factory installed giving a total of 14 each cable glands for the six channel controller (including 14 each sealing caps to cover all cable glands to ensure NEMA 4X rating of assembly when no cables are installed).
+Top output side with latches have 9 each each $\frac{1}{2}$ " NPT cable glands factory installed giving a total of 14 each cable glands for the six channel controller (including 14 each sealing caps to cover all cable glands to ensure NEMA 4X rating of assembly when no cables are installed).
 When ethernet cable is used install the alternate cable gland provided (not shown above).